nmacbean/GEOG-G489-589/Exercise 9: Introduction to CartoPy/Intro_to_Cartopy.md

 ### EXTRA if you're familiar with Python or programming:
 * Create a latitudinal plot to compare the latitudinal distributions of GPP and SIF.
 * For that you will need to sum all the data for each latitude (i.e. sum all the data for each row).
+* The GPP and SIF data have different units (therefore different values), so you will either need to plot the SIF on a different axis to the GPP or  you can scale or normalize both (e.g. to between zero and one) and plot them both on the same axis.
+(Or you can just plot the GPP alone).
 * The final product should look something like this (but with different data plotted):
 ![lat plot](latitudinal_plot.png)